mfuglum/kybfarm/README.md

 ## Home Assistant
 - **Purpose:** Manage devices, data logging, automation, and provide a user interface.
 - **Implementation:** Deployed using the Home Assistant Docker Image.
+The "config_generator" provides all configuration and functionality when executed.
 - **Configuration:**
   - Port: 8123
   - Integrates with InfluxDB for data storage